Thesageof69/csv-mongodb-api/README.md

 ## Features

-- ✅ Read and display all CSV data
+-  Read and display all CSV data
-- ✅ Search/filter CSV rows by query parameters
+-  Search/filter CSV rows by query parameters
-- ✅ Update CSV rows dynamically
+-  Update CSV rows
-- ✅ Delete CSV rows by criteria
+-  Delete CSV rows
-- ✅ Add new columns to CSV
+-  Add new columns to CSV
-- ✅ Delete columns from CSV
+-  Delete columns from CSV
-- ✅ Import CSV data into MongoDB
+-  Import CSV data into MongoDB
-- ✅ REST API with Express.js
+-  REST API with Express.js
-- ✅ MongoDB integration with Mongoose
+-  MongoDB integration with Mongoose

 ## Project Structure